Connection-topology--dependent energy transport and ergotropy in quantum battery networks with reciprocal and nonreciprocal couplings: Introduction

 However, previous studies primarily focused on quantum batteries composed of multiple cells; the role of network connectivity among batteries has not been fully explored.
-In realistic quantum technologies, energy storage is not to rely on a single battery unit; instead, multiple batteries are expected to be interconnected to form quantum battery networks~\cite{LUAN2021102896,8610191}.
+In quantum technologies, energy storage is not expected to rely on a single battery unit; instead, multiple batteries are generally expected to be interconnected to form quantum battery networks~\cite{LUAN2021102896,8610191}.
 Such architectures are closer to practical quantum energy systems and naturally give rise to energy transport processes between different batteries, leading to richer dynamical behavior beyond that of isolated battery cells.
+Meanwhile, related works have explored energy transport in cascaded and parallel spin ensembles~\cite{PhysRevB.104.L140303,jy9l-l8hv}, as well as ergotropy transport in a one-dimensional spin chain~\cite{96cm-ktcb}.

 The present work addresses this next layer of the problem.
-Rather than focusing only on charging enhancement, we investigate how topology, transport directionality, and reservoir properties jointly determine energy delivery, steady-state storage, and ergotropy in quantum battery networks.
-We consider two representative architectures, cascaded and parallel, and derive analytical results that expose their distinct transport constraints.
+Rather than focusing only on charging enhancement, we investigate how topology, transport directionality, and reservoir properties jointly determine energy delivery, steady-state energy storage, and ergotropy in quantum battery networks.
+We consider both cascaded and parallel architectures and derive analytical results that reveal their distinct transport characteristics.
 In particular, cascaded networks exhibit sequential delivery, while parallel networks exhibit collective redistribution.
-This distinction leads to opposite optimal-coupling trends with the battery number $N$: $J_{\rm op}^{c}\propto N$ and $J_{\rm op}^{p}\propto N^{-1/2}$ in the large-$N$ regime.
-We emphasize that our analysis establishes a general framework: the regimes discussed in Refs.~\cite{fbv7-m7sd,PhysRevLett.132.210402} correspond to parameter regions below and above the optimal coupling strength, respectively.
-It has also been extended to strong-coupling regime~\cite{liu2026dissipative}.
+This distinction leads to opposite optimal-coupling trends with the battery number $N$: $J_{\rm op}^{c}\propto N$ and $J_{\rm op}^{p}\propto N^{-1/2}$ in the large-$N$ limit.
+We emphasize that our analysis establishes a general framework: the regimes discussed in Refs.~\cite {fbv7-m7sd,PhysRevLett.132.210402} correspond to the weak- and strong-coupling parameter regimes, respectively.
+More recently, the ultrastrong-coupling regime has also been explored~\cite{liu2026dissipative}.